sudheerapte/popcornserver/doc/README.md

   .bolt/locked
 ```

+## State space defined by the tree

+This state machine is capturing four states of the door: each
-Here we are considering the hinge and the bolt as independent
+combination of the hinge being open or closed, and the bolt being
-(concurrent) sub-states of the root node.
-This tree represents a state
-space of four states, for the two alternative children of `hinge`
-times the two alternative children of `bolt`.

-Of these four possible states, these three correspond to the states in
-the earlier model:
+unlocked or locked.

+Let us look at the state space.

 ```
-  .hinge/open     .hinge/closed   .hinge/closed
-  .bolt/unlocked  .bolt/unlocked  .bolt/locked
+  State 1:      .hinge/open, .bolt/unlocked
+  State 2:      .hinge/open, .bolt/locked
+  State 3:      .hinge/closed, .bolt/unlocked
+  State 4:      .hinge/closed, .bolt/locked

 ```

-But in the new model, we are also allowing the bolt to be in the
-"locked" state even when the door is open.
-In most doors, if you are
-able to lock the bolt while the door is open, the door will be unable
-to close until you unlock the bolt.
-If our application needs to make
-this distinction, then this new 4-leaf-node tree is the better model.
+In the picture of the tree we drew at the beginning, we used the `(*)`
+annotation to show State 1, `open` and `unlocked`.

+(With this state space, we are modeling a door that can be locked even
+when it is open: of no security benefit, and in fact inconvenient
+because often such doors cannot be closed until you first unlock
+them.)

-# Specifying a Machine
+# Specifying a Machine to Popcorn

 We specify a machine by declaring all the paths.
 The command to
 declare a path is `P`.
 Here is how we can specify our 4-leaf-node
-machine:
+machine to Popcorn:

 ```
 P .hinge/open